wordofwarning/wordofwarning.org/socialexperiment/feb2025/index.md

 <hr>
 **J. Edgar Staubsauger** · *The Peculiar case of Dr Jekyll & the Hyde family*

 Henry Jekyll is a respectable man of science, a good neighbour, and a regular churchgoer.
-But recently he has begun using experimental drugs to become something very different… So begins a seedy double life, with the mild-mannered gentleman unleashing a series of outlandish alter-egos in order to live out his dormant desires.
-Will these monstrous forces consume him — or will society itself be forced to adapt to this outrageous new being?
+But recently he has begun using experimental drugs to become something very different… So begins a seedy double life, with the mild-mannered gentleman unleashing a series of outlandish alter-egos in order to live out his dormant desires.<br>Will these monstrous forces consume him — or will society itself be forced to adapt to this outrageous new being?
 All will be revealed…

 Mr Staubsauger has long been an enigma, a sinister force lurking in the shadows of the art world.
 Now he has emerged into the daylight to reveal himself…